 This seems arbitrary.
 Authors should provide a better justification or sensitivity analysis.

-We appreciate the reviewer’s comment and have provided a clearer justification in the Model Based Methods section (lines 240-244).
-There we provide a rationale for why we chose this constraint and the empirical evidence for a slower use-dependent learning rate than strategic learning (F and C, respectively).
-Briefly, Taylor and Ivry (2011) showed that humans can quickly adjust strategic aiming, and can reach learning rates that are even close to 1.
+We appreciate the reviewer’s comment and have provided a clearer justification in the Model Based Methods section (lines 240-244) for why we chose this constraint and the empirical evidence for a slower use-dependent learning rate than strategic learning (F and C, respectively).
+Briefly, Taylor and Ivry (2011) showed that humans can quickly adjust strategic aiming and can reach learning rates that are even close to 1 (“one trial learning”).
 Given that strategic aiming is much faster than implicit adaptation, which typically has estimated learning rates between 0.10-0.30, and that implicit adaptation is much faster than use-dependent learning (somewhere on the order of 0.05, as shown in Diedrichsen et al. 2010), we reasoned that strategy must be many times faster than use-dependent learning.
-We also note that removing this constraint does not qualitatively change the quality of fits or relationships between the learning rates, in terms of strategy being much faster than use-dependent learning.
+Constraints are also used in models by Smith et al. 2006 and Roemmich et al. 2016 to describe the fast and slow adaptation processes.
+We also note that when we remove this constraint the model produces similar parameters without a reduction in fits with binned data.

 Authors should reformulate this equation such that it only depends on the prior and likelihood variances.
 This will make it easier for the reader to relate to prior maximum likelihood frameworks such as the paper by Ernst and Banks (for example).
 More importantly, how is target location and motor output related?

-We thank the reviewer for this suggestion and now have reformulated equation 6 accordingly (line 256).
+We have now have reformulated equation 6 accordingly (line 256).
 We also remove the equation for the posterior variance as this is now incorporated into equation 6.

 In the Adaptive Bayesian model, we assume that the maximum a posteriori (MAP) estimate represents the brain’s estimate of the target location.
 We assume that the motor output is a direct readout of this estimate as in Verstynen and Sabes, 2011.
 We describe this assumption in the Model Based Methods section (lines 253-255).